Putin mulls recognizing separatist eastern Ukrainian regions

 “We are on the edge of nervous breakdowns.
 And there is nowhere to run,” she said, her voice trembling.

-In another worrying sign, the Russian military said it killed five suspected “saboteurs” who crossed from Ukraine into Russia’s Rostov region and also destroyed two armored vehicles.
+In another worrying sign, the Russian military said it killed five suspected “saboteurs” who crossed from Ukraine into Russia’s Rostov region and also destroyed two armored vehicles and took a Ukrainian serviceman prisoner.
 Ukrainian Border Guard spokesman Andriy Demchenko dismissed the claim as “disinformation.”

 Amid the heightened invasion fears, the U.S. administration sent a letter to the United Nations human rights chief claiming that Moscow has compiled a list of Ukrainians to be killed or sent to detention camps after the invasion.
 The letter, first reported by the New York Times, was obtained by the AP.